-Following steps are involved in the process of sexual reproduction in an animal:
+The following steps are involved in the process of sexual reproduction in an animal:

 - The male parent produces male gametes called sperms.

-- The sperm enters the ovum and fuses with it to form a new cell called zygote.
+- The sperm enters the ovum and fuses with it to form a new cell called a zygote.
 This step is called fertilisation.

 - The zygote begins to develop into an embryo.
-The zygote divides repeatedly to form a large number of cells and ultimately the zygote grows and develops to form a baby.
+The zygote divides repeatedly to form a large number of cells, and ultimately, the zygote grows and develops to form a baby.

 45. Define foetus.
 After how many weeks of development, a human embryo is said to become a foetus.

-The stage of embryo in which all body parts can be identified is called a foetus.
+The stage of the embryo in which all body parts can be identified is called a foetus.
 A human embryo is said to become a foetus after 8 weeks of the development of the baby.